 Date lodged: 21 April 2017

-To ask the Scottish Government what action it is taking to encourage couples with children who are separating to use mediation services.
+To ask the Scottish Government what action it is taking to ensure that temporary accommodation is suitable for families with children.